Last Updated on July 7, 2021 by LAUNCHTIP

 - Setting up your custom domain

-The default URL when you build your online retailer is “www.your-store-name.myshopify.com.”
-You’ll need to use a personalized website address to boost your brand, customize for SEO, and look professional.
+The default URL when you build your online retailer is “your-store-name.myshopify.com.”
+You’ll need to use a custom domain to boost your brand, customize for SEO, and look professional.
+You can buy your own direct through Shopify or connect one you own from a domain provider.

-- Optimize your website with groups of items, sections, and searches
+- Optimize your website with Collections, sections and searches

-Make it simple for consumers to see the sorts of items you sell, get complete descriptions of specific products, and return to the homepage of your store.
+Make it simple for your potential customers to find the items you sell, get complete descriptions of specific products, and easily navigate your store.

-Make sure to include your shipment settings, payment methods, selling currency, and tax information.
+Make sure to include your shipping settings, payment methods, currencies and tax information.

 - Store policies

-What’s your returning policy?
-What are the reasons and time period?
+What’s your return policy?
+What are the reasons and time frame?
 Do you offer store credits or full refunds for that?
 What would you do if the product is affected during shipping?
 Write everything out before launching the store.
+Shopify has a handy policy to get you started but you will want to customize it.

 - Review your store in every aspect before launching